bluntwizard/steam_deck_dub_edition/docs/typescript-migration.md

 ## Conclusion

-The TypeScript migration for the Steam Deck DUB Edition codebase is now complete!
+The TypeScript migration for the Grimoire codebase is now complete!
 All components, utility functions, and service modules have been successfully migrated.
 The project now benefits from enhanced type safety, better IDE support, and improved maintainability.

 Special attention was given to:
 - Creating comprehensive type definitions for all modules